128technology/docs/docs/cc_fips_intro.md

 A non-forwarding interface is always serviced by the Linux network stack.
 It is used for management purposes such as configuration, command, and control only.
 Forwarding interfaces carry SVR traffic between external networks.

-Although the SSR software permits forwarding interfaces to also be configured for management access, these *management over forwarding* operations are prohibited for Common Criteria deployments.
+Although the SSR software permits forwarding interfaces to also be configured for management access, these *management over forwarding* operations are non-compliant for Common Criteria deployments.
 SSH management connections to the SSR must only be configured for non-forwarding interfaces.
 Refer to the Appendix for an example where management interfaces are correctly configures as `forwarding = false`.

 For Common Criteria compliance, a dedicated, out-of-band network must be used to provide the management connection security between Conductor and Router instances.
 SSR software does not currently provide any evaluated security assurances for this link.
 This dedicated network interface must be privately routed, and must not be exposed publicly.